 - Visual Proof of Incident – Video footage can prove that you were in the workplace when you sustained your injuries, in addition to verifying how the injury occurred and which body parts were injured.

 - Proof of Ongoing Conditions – Cameras can also show the unsafe or poor working conditions that may have contributed to your injury.
-Even though worker’s compensation is considered a “no-fault” system, such footage may help support an injured worker’s claim about how his or her injury happened in the absence of video showing the actual incident.
+Even though worker’s compensation is considered a “no-fault” system, such footage may help support an injured worker’s claim about how his or her injury happened in the absence of a video showing the actual incident.

 - Empathy – Having the ability to see the trauma that was inflicted upon you at the time of the incident can make it easier for others to empathize with you, thus helping you achieve a favorable outcome.